rticommunity/rticonnextdds-usecases-act/README.md

 ## RELIABLE delivery
 For data that is sent Aperiodically such as Commands and Events, we want to ensure
 delivery of the message.
-We do this by applying a resend mechanism that we can adjust
+We do this by applying a resend mechanism (RELIABILTY QoS: RELIABLE) that we can adjust
 at the user space level.

 After sending a *RELIABLE* message, Connext will send out "heartbeats" either piggybacked